prody/ProDy/doc/examples/proteins/compare.rst

 >>> round(calcRMSD(bound_ca, unbound_ca), 2)
 6.0

-By default, :func:`matchChains` function matches Cα atoms.
+By default, :func:`~.matchChains` function matches Cα atoms.
 *subset* argument allows for matching larger numbers of atoms.
 We can match backbone atoms as follows: